steventhebrave/steventhebrave.github.io/index.md

 ## ✉️ Subscribe to the mailing list

 I've never actually sent an email to this list.
-But at some point I might use it to send an update about what I'm up to.
+But at some point I might use it to send an update about what I'm up to..

 {% include signup.html %}